 Absolutely.

-It is the elderly population they were most vulnerable.
+It is the elderly population.

-We there was the one thing we knew from day one that they got right.
+There was the one thing we knew from day one that they got right.

 Absolutely.

-And you know, it gets worse and worse when they discovered it, they tried to cover it up rather than rectify it and learn from the mistake.
+When they discovered it, they tried to cover it up rather than rectify it and learn from the mistake.

 Why would you even consider sending people back to a nursing home with COVID?